 Compilations of Acts and tied instruments

-If an Act or a tied instrument (regulations, Ordinances and regulations of non‑self‑governing Territories and other legislative instruments made or approved by the Governor‑General) is amended, OPC will prepare a compilation of the amended Act or instrument so that it is ready before, or as soon as practicable after, the amendments commence.
+If an Act or a tied instrument (regulations, Ordinances and regulations of external Territories and Jervis Bay Territory, and other legislative instruments made or approved by the Governor‑General) is amended, OPC will prepare a compilation of the amended Act or instrument so that it is ready as soon as practicable after the amendments commence.
 There is no charge for preparing the compilation.
 This is also the case for some limited categories of non‑tied instruments, such as rules of court.

 Other compilation services

 OPC can prepare compilations of legislation in other circumstances on a billable basis.

 By engaging OPC to prepare a compilation, an agency can take advantage of the high level of skills and accuracy of OPC’s compilers.